ARTbio/startbio/docs/AnalyseGenomes_2024/deploy-galaxy-server.md

     - The package manager Conda, which is heavily used by Galaxy to install its tools, is installed.
     - Plus many other tasks : a high-performance server relies on complex software.
-    - [x] The final step in Galaxy deployment is the automated installation of around 15 tools which you will need for your analyses.
+    - [x] The final step in Galaxy deployment is the automated installation of 28 tools which you will need for your analyses.

     **Naturally, this deployment will happen once.
 The next time you connect to your Galaxy server, you'll be ready to use it !**